Pathway Tools Software

 and prediction of operons, that can be used for genome analysis.

-- Comparative analyses of organism-specific databases.
+- Comparative genome and pathway analyses

 - Analysis of biological networks:

-- Finding dead-end metabolites in metabolic networks
+- Find dead-end metabolites

-Pathway Tools has four components:
+Pathway Tools has Four Components

 of an organism, given a Genbank entry as input.